-Christos Michalakos is a composer, performer, experimental game designer and software developer.
-His research explores the synergies between sound, music, games and performance.
+Christos Michalakos is a composer, performer and software developer.
+His research explores the synergies between sound, music, games, improvisation and performance.
 He also designs and builds sound and music systems for commercial games and interactive applications.

 Christos has presented his work at a wide range of conferences and festivals including the International Conference on Live Interfaces (Brighton 2016), DiGRA / FDG (Dundee 2016), London Jazz Festival (London 2015), GDC (San Francisco 2015), ACM Creativity and Cognition (Glasgow 2015 / San Diego 2019), NIME (Oslo 2011 / London 2014 / Brisbane 2016), ICMC (Ljubljana 2012 / Shanghai 2017), ISEA (Albuquerque 2012) and Sonorities Festival of Contemporary Music (Belfast 2011 / 12 / 16).